paigederaedt/blog/_posts/2014-12-07-SFPCLearningReport.markdown

 What would you tell the person you were a year ago?

 I don’t know if I’ve been more satisfied with what I’m doing in my life than I have been at SFPC.
 So I would tell the person I was a year ago to only take on opportunities that you’re passionate about, even if it seems risky or if its something you feel as if you know nothing about.
-I felt like accepting a spot at SFPC was a career risk, and maybe it is, but I’ve learned so much about myself and what I really enjoy doing.
+I felt like accepting a spot at SFPC was a career risk, but I’ve learned so much about myself and what I really enjoy doing.
 I can’t imagine doing anything different now.

 Here’s a few words of wisdom from Zach and Taeyoon that I’d also like to tell my year ago self (these are not direct quotes, just mainly what I interpreted):
-Program like your parents aren’t in the car with you. – wisdom from Zach Don’t ask for permission.
-(In the context of scraping vs using APIs) – wisdom from Zach Do things, hang out with people, you don’t know what can come out of it. – wisdom from Taeyoon
+Program like your parents aren’t in the car with you. – wisdom from Zach
+Don’t ask for permission.
+(In the context of scraping vs using APIs) – wisdom from Zach
+Do things, hang out with people, you don’t know what can come out of it. – wisdom from Taeyoon